Pinching-Antenna Systems (PASS): A Tutorial: Machine Learning For PASS

-To address the aforementioned challenges, ML techniques can be leveraged for PASS in the following ways: \begin{itemize} \item \textbf{ML-enabled accelerated PASS optimization and CSI acquisition}: ML can be integrated to accelerate the system optimization or CSI acquisition of PASS while achieving high performance.
-For \textit{PASS optimization}, the principles from conventional optimization theory can be integrated into neural networks (NNs), thus reducing the number of iterations or computations through a hybrid model-driven and data-driven approach.
-Particularly, built on the closed-form solutions from Karush–Kuhn–Tucker (KKT) theory, ML can explore high-quality solutions to avoid poor local optima for coupled optimization, while performing fast inference with millisecond-level response speed \cite{xu2025joint,guo2025gpass,karagiannidis2025deep}.
+To address the aforementioned challenges, ML techniques can be leveraged for PASS in the following ways: \begin{itemize} \item \textbf{ML-enabled accelerated PASS optimization and CSI acquisition}: ML can accelerate both nonconvex system optimization and CSI acquisition for PASS, while enhancing the achieved performance.

+For \textit{PASS} optimization, the principles of conventional optimization theory can be integrated into neural networks (NNs) consisting of a fixed number of layers, thereby reducing computational burdens compared to conventional iterative optimizers (e.g., alternating optimization and majorization–minorization methods).
+Moreover, unlike conventional optimizers that only explore solutions around a given initialization, ML can learn the global mapping between system objectives and primal/dual variables from large-scale training samples.
+Built on the optimality conditions from Karush–Kuhn–Tucker (KKT) theory, ML can avoid poor local optima in a hybrid model-driven and data-driven manner, while performing fast inference with millisecond-level response speed \cite{xu2025joint,guo2025gpass,karagiannidis2025deep}.
 For \textit{CSI acquisition}, NNs can be trained to recover highly accurate spherical wave channels \cite{xiao2025channel}.
 Moreover, ML can predicatively configure the locations of the PAs during channel measurement to reduce CSI acquisition overheads and to refine prediction results. \item \textbf{ML-enabled autonomous PASS configuration}: Empowered by ML models deployed at the edge or the cloud, PASS can intelligently interact with dynamic environments for autonomous configuration.
-Leveraging the power of deep models to represent complex non-linear system behaviors, PASS can detect outdated/inaccurate channels, identify hardware imperfections, and predict user movements and traffic variations.
+Leveraging the power of deep models to represent complex nonlinear system behaviors, PASS can detect outdated/inaccurate channels, identify hardware imperfections, and predict user movements and traffic variations.
 Moreover, emerging large generative AI models can construct surrogate models, such as high-fidelity wireless digital twins, to approximate computationally expensive full-wave EM simulations.
 These models can synthesize real-world radio environments using multimodal sensing inputs (e.g., cameras, LiDAR, GPS), enabling PASS to learn to mitigate blockages and track mobile users cooperatively via distributed waveguides.
 Such intelligence allows for on-demand, proactive configuration and deployment of PASS infrastructure. \end{itemize}